ahadjixenofontos/pres-data-intersections/PITCHME.md

 Whether or not these data are suitable for answering specific questions depends on the quality, type of data, how extensively it covers variables that are relevant.
 Those are separate questions.
 Those are the questions that have to do with the science part of data science.

 Which brings me to the flip side, if you'll allow me this one binary of positives vs negatives.
-One negative consequence of the popularity of data science.
-The fact that data and ways to analyze it is open to absolutely anybody also means that we now have a responsibility to at least try to convey not only what kind of code you need to write to analyze data, but also more abstract but very, very important concepts,
+One negative consequence of the popularity of data science is that we now have a responsibility to at least try to convey not only the code you need to write to analyze data, but also concepts that are perhaps more abstract but very, very important concepts.

++++

+@title[Tools vs science]

+Are we putting too much emphasis on tools?

+Note:
 I would dare suggest the observation that the data science training community has a tendency of placing a lot of emphasis on the tools: "you need to learn python, you need to learn how to use specific libraries such as tensorflow, numpy, nltk, and scikit-learn, you need to learn how to use Tableau, and extract-transform-load engines like Alteryx".
-I think that this emphasis on the tools ends up giving people the false sense of security in their data analyses, while key concepts that have to do with the science part of data science remain in the dark.
+I think that this emphasis on the tools ends up giving people, particularly those who haven't had any previous research training, the false sense of security in their data analyses, while key concepts that have to do with the science part of data science remain in the dark.

 +++